 What Are The Most Haunted Places In America?

 Are you a skeptic to all things paranormal?
 Maybe the supernatural is not scientific enough for you.
 Skeptic or not, there's no doubt that some weird events happen out there.
-If you enjoyed What Are The Most Haunted Places Around The World?, then check out a new terrifying feature that has all happened right in the heartland we call America.
+If you enjoyed What Are The Most Haunted Places Around The World?, then read on for a new terrifying feature that has all happened right in the heartland we call America.
 Here you will find the most haunted places in the country.
 Get ready because I fully believe even the worst skeptic out there would not want to get locked down in one of these creepy, unforgettable locations after dark!

 Blood.
 Death.
 Almost 51,000 casualties.
 The battle of Gettysburg, July 1-3 1863, had the most casualties in The American Civil War.
 Fought between the Union and Confederate, it ended General Robert E. Lee's invasion of the North.
 There is so much history there in Gettysburg, PA, that it is overwhelming yet so extremely fascinating at the same time.
 After the war, the living population was out numbered by the dead.
 There was so much blood on the floors of some of the churches, that holes were drilled to drain it all.
 With all that death, and so sudden at that, you have to believe that this place is a breeding ground for paranormal activity.
 Sure enough, this town is just slammed with countless claims, photos, evps, you name it.
 Phantom apparitions have been seen along with battlefield ghosts, and even disembodied screams.
 The most interesting claim to me is that visitors from the south spark more paranormal activity in the summer months.
 Imagine that!